mahafuz/rating-block/readme.txt

 For WordPress version < 5.5

-1. Upload "rating" to the `/wp-content/plugins/rating` directory.
+1. Upload "rating" to the `/wp-content/plugins/rating` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress